 This feature is part of The Football Italia Years

-Ronaldo Luís Nazário de Lima, or Ronaldo for short, was more force of nature than footballer.
+RONALDO WAS MORE force of nature than footballer.
 He was an irrepressible dribbler, a powerful runner and an unerringly precise finisher.
 In Italy, the term ‘fantasista’ is strictly reserved for playmakers, but it also applied to this Brazilian striker, who was pure fantasy.
 Indeed, his combination of blazing speed and stocky build was something usually seen only in virtual reality.

 He was the PlayStation attacker every gamer has created, at one point or another, just to see what it would feel like for someone so unstoppable to exist on a pitch.
 Opponents could only watch and hope, defenders were rendered obsolete.
 Ronaldo, in his prime, was a collective footballing hallucination made real.

 However, on 12 April 2000 he looked devastatingly human.
 After months out through injury, he returned to the field of play that day in order to try to turn around a game.
 Inter Milan were trailing Lazio by two goals to one in the Coppa Italia final first leg and they needed their superstar.
 But, while no mere marker could prevent him from scoring, his own body could.